 From 2001 to 2011, he served as a contributing editor for Metro Magazine in Raleigh, N.C., with a focus on literary news and reviews.
 Since 2005, he has been a semi-regular reviewer for the Washington Post Book World, concentrating on mysteries and thrillers.
 In 2010, he was named to the editorial board of the North Carolina Literary Review, and in 2015, he began work as a columnist and reviewer for the Washington Independent Review of Books.
 Other literary essays/reviews have appeared in publications including The Armchair Detective, Mississippi Quarterly, Mystery Scene, The Strand, Spectator, The Independent, and The Oxford American, among others.

 A native of Richlands, N.C., Art is a graduate of Yale University (B.A.
 American Studies) and also holds an M.A. in English/creative writing from N.C.
-State University and an M.F.A. in Fiction from George Mason University, where he now teaches creative writing, composition, and literature, and coordinates marketing for the annual Fall for the Book Festival.
+State University and an M.F.A. in Fiction from George Mason University, where he now teaches creative writing, composition, and literature; he also coordinated marketing for the annual Fall for the Book Festival for more than a dozen years.

 Before returning to academia, he worked as assistant director of communications for the North Carolina Museum of Art, and prior to that as managing editor of Spectator magazine, an alternative weekly in Raleigh, N.C.

 A member of the N.C.
 Writers’ Network since 1992, Art chaired the Network’s Fall Conferences in 2000 and 2002 and has served as president of the Network’s Board of Trustees.
-A member of Mystery Writers of America since 1996, he is currently co-chair of the programming committee for MWA’s Mid-Atlantic Chapter.
-Other memberships include: International Thriller Writers, Sisters in Crime, and the National Book Critics Circle.
+A member of Mystery Writers of America since 1996, he is currently on the board of MWA’s Mid-Atlantic Chapter, and he also serves as vice-president of the Chesapeake Chapter of Sisters in Crime.
+Other memberships include: International Thriller Writers, the Crime Writers’ Association, and the National Book Critics Circle.

 He is married to the writer Tara Laskowski.
 They have one son.